 Explore visa options for joining your family in Australia

 Family Sponsored Visas

 The Parent Visas

 This visa allows parents to permanently reside in Australia if they have an eligible child who can sponsor them.
 To be an eligible sponsor, the child must be any of the following: an Australian citizen or permanent resident, or an eligible citizen of New Zealand.
 The sponsor must also be living in the country for at least 2 years and must not have any criminal records.

-There are two types of Parent Visas you can apply for: The Subclass 103 – Permanent Parent visa and Subclass 870 – Temporary Parent visa.
+There are two types of Parent Visas: The Subclass 103 – Permanent Parent visa and Subclass 870 – Temporary Parent visa.
 Both subclass visas have a validity of up to 5 years.

 A. Permanent Parent Visa – Subclass 103

 With this visa, you can move or stay in Australia permanently and even apply for citizenship if eligible.
 To apply, you must prepare the following Australia family visa requirements: